Should I Be a Children's Doctor?

-The first portion of medical school requires four years of study.
+Medical school requires four years of study.
 Students are immersed in courses covering every area of medicine.
 During the first two years, students take medical courses to prepare them for the rotations they will do in their final two years.
-Courses cover topics in biochemistry, pharmacology, medical ethics and anatomy.
-Rotations include family practice, internal medicine, surgery, psychiatry, obstetrics and pediatrics.
+Courses cover topics in biochemistry, pharmacology, medical ethics, and anatomy.
+Rotations include family practice, internal medicine, surgery, psychiatry, obstetrics, and pediatrics.
 The pediatric rotation provides students with the necessary experience they need to make a decision about pursuing a medical specialty.

 A pediatric residency, also referred to as graduate medical school, is a three-year program that offers aspiring physicians an opportunity to begin treating young patients.
 Students work rotations, which provide them with the opportunity to work in a variety of pediatric settings.
 Although the curriculum of residency programs can slightly differ between sites, the purpose is supervised medical experience, allowing students to make the transition to become independent medical doctors.
 Students can complete their entire residency at a single location or alternate sites each year.

 To practice medicine, students are legally required to obtain medical licensure.
 The United States Medical Licensing Exam (USMLE) is a three-part exam that ensures students understand what it takes to work in a medical setting and treat patients.
 The first part of the exam assesses whether students can apply scientific concepts in a medical setting, while the second portion of the exam tests knowledge of clinical science and patient care.
 The final section of the exam focuses on patient management in ambulatory settings.
 Although students can begin taking the exam prior to residency, potential pediatricians cannot become licensed until they successfully complete their residency requirements.
 After they've obtained a medical license, doctors can sit for optional certification exams through the American Board of Pediatrics (ABP).